Micronutrients for Ambitious Sportspeople

 Performance and regeneration

+Optimal performance depends not only on effective training but also on proper recovery and a balanced supply of essential nutrients.
 B-vitamins like vitamin B-6 play an important role in the metabolic pathways required for exercise.
 Vitamin B12 assists with DNA synthesis, which is necessary for the formation of red blood cells.
-Vitamin B1 is essential for a healthy heart.
+Vitamin B1 contributes to normal energy-yielding metabolism and is essential for a healthy heart.

 Minerals are essential nutrients as well, and are important for most body functions.
 Some studies have shown mineral deficiencies in athletes.
 These can impact sports performance negatively.
-Magnesium, for example, is crucial for muscle contraction and for numerous processes that comprise energy metabolism.
-Athletes lose high amounts of this mineral through perspiration.
-This can lead to cramps and diminished performance.
+Magnesium, for example, is crucial for normal muscle function and is involved in numerous processes of energy metabolism.
+As magnesium is also lost through perspiration, maintaining an adequate intake is particularly important during periods of regular exercise.

 Creatine is a substance that occurs naturally in the body and is important for all muscle cells.
 In the form of phosphocreatine, it delivers energy.
 It supplies a reservoir of phosphate to rapidly replenish the energy that muscles use up, by regenerating supplies of ATP.
 Creatine thus enables the muscles to maintain maximum performance during short, intensive bursts of activity.
 Creatine monohydrate may improve recovery from and adaptation to intense training.